Wojtek242/route0/lessons/configuring-zebra-and-static.md

 section on [system architecture on the FRR website](http://docs.frrouting.org/en/latest/overview.html#system-architecture).

+## A note on running FRR daemons on hosts

+It is a bit unusual to run the FRR daemons on the end-hosts as they are not routers and do not need anything other than an IP address and a default route.
+This could be achieved in Mininet in different ways using Python.
+However, by using the FRR daemons, the configuration can be done through configuration files read in at startup.
+This makes it much easier to define and maintain topologies because as it keeps all IP address configuration for end-hosts in the same place as router configuration.

 ## Starting the daemons

 Before we start the network we need to actually create a basic configuration